open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ```
 </a>

-### Downloading resources of a component version
+### Download the resources of a component version

-You can download entire component versions, individual resources or
+Use the `ocm download` command to download resources such as component versions, individual resources or
-artifacts using the `ocm download` command:
+artifacts:

 <a href="https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_download_resources.md">